parisaghz/AML-Detection-Using-Machine-Learning/README.md

 # 🕵️‍♀️ AML Detection Using Machine Learning with SHAP Interpretability

 This project implements an interpretable machine learning system to detect potential money laundering transactions using a large-scale synthetic financial dataset.
-The work was developed as part of the **System Development for Fintech** course at AUAS.

 ---